-A relatively new product on the photography market.
+A relatively new product in the photography market.
 The Mag Mod 2.
-Any photographer that has ever used coloured gels on their flash to balance the light, whilst bouncing flash off a wall or ceiling behind you in a room with ugly incandescent lighting, fluorescent lighting or sodium lamps or even sodium lighting mixed with natural ambient light such as a church can cause an uneven colour cast and the best way to correct for this is to balance one’s flash to the colour temperature of the room.
-In the past i have used CTO and CTS colour correction gels taped over the head of my flash to get the desired results, problem with this setup is when moving from a room with incandescent light to natural ambient light you have to quickly remove the gel so the flash is firing at daylight ( manual 5000k) settings then when moving back to incandescent re apply the gel, which is a major pain especially if the gel is held over the flash head with rubber bands or velcro, Hence the Mag Mod 2.
+Any photographer that has ever used coloured gels on their flash to balance the light, whilst bouncing the flash off a wall or ceiling behind you in a room with ugly incandescent lighting, fluorescent lighting or sodium lamps or even sodium lighting mixed with natural ambient light such as a church can cause an uneven colour cast and the best way to correct for this is to balance one’s flash to the colour temperature of the room.
+In the past, I have used CTO and CTS colour correction gels taped over the head of my flash to get the desired results, the problem with this setup is when moving from a room with incandescent light to natural ambient light you have to quickly remove the gel so the flash is firing at daylight ( manual 5000k) settings then when moving back to incandescent re-apply the gel, which is a major pain especially if the gel is held over the flash head with rubber bands or velcro, Hence the Mag Mod 2.
 Quick and easy to apply.
 The main rubber silicone holder attaches around the flash head and the gels are mounted in a rubber ring that attaches to the mount by magnets.
-Now there’s plenty of product reviews on the Mag Mod 2 on the internet so i won’t go into what you get for your hard earned pounds but suffice to say it’s an extremely convenient product if you ever wanted to apply gels to your flash head in a very quick manor.
+Now there’s plenty of product reviews on Mag Mod 2 on the internet so I won’t go into what you get for your hard-earned pounds but suffice to say it’s an extremely convenient product if you ever wanted to apply gels to your flash head in a very quick manner.

 So all you wedding photographers out there take note of a great product that makes our working lives just that little bit easier.